boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 Customer site:
 : On top of 5G NFs, a customer may manage additional TN elements (e.g., servers, routers, and switches) within a customer site.
 : NFs may be hosted on a CE, directly connected to a CE, or be located multiple IP hops from a CE.
-: The orchestration of the TN within a customer site involves a set of controllers for automation purposes (e.g., Network Functions Virtualization Infrastructure (NFVI), Enhanced Container Network Interface (CNI), Fabric Managers, or Public Cloud APIs).
-It is out of the scope of this document to document how these controllers are implemented.
+: The orchestration of the TN within a customer site involves a set of controllers for automation purposes (e.g., Network Functions Virtualization Infrastructure (NFVI), Container Network Interface (CNI), Fabric Managers, or Public Cloud APIs).
+It is out of scope to document how these controllers are implemented.

 Provider Network:
 : A provider uses a provider network to interconnect customer sites.
 This document assumes that the provider network is based on IP or MPLS.